 </prescribe>

+The bc attribute specifies the particular degree of freedom.
+The following values are allowed:

+x: apply displacement in x-direction

+y: apply displacement in y-direction

+z: apply displacement in z-direction

+u: apply rotation about x-direction

+v: apply rotation about y-direction

+w: apply rotation about z-direction

+p: apply prescribed effective fluid pressure

+t: apply prescribed temperature (heat transfer analysis)

+c: apply prescribed effective solute concentration (biphasic analysis)

+c[n]: apply prescribed effective solute concentration on solute n

+For solutes, replace “n” with the solute id from the global solute table (Section 3.12.2); for example, “c2”.

+The loadcurve is specified with the lc attribute.
+The value of the lc attribute is the ID of the loadcurve that is defined in the LoadData section of the input file.

 The optional type attribute in the prescribe tag allows users to choose between absolute (default) and relative boundary conditions.
 Absolute boundary conditions assign the specified value to the desired nodal degree of freedom.
 Relative boundary conditions are meaningful only in multi-step analyses.
 When a nodal degree of freedom is specified to be relative at a particular step, the value prescribed for that node is superposed over the value of that degree of freedom at the end of the preceding step.

 The node list can be defined either explicitly by defining a node tag for each node.
-The id attribute in the node tag indicates to which node this prescribed dof is applied.The bc attribute in the node tag specifies the particular degree of freedom.
-The following values are allowed:
+The id attribute in the node tag indicates to which node this prescribed dof is applied.
 The value of the node element (e.g. 2.3 in the example above) is the value for the prescribed displacement.
-Note that if a loadcurve is specified, this value scales the value determined by the loadcurve.
+Note that this value scales the value determined by the loadcurve.

 Alternatively, the node list can be defined through the set attribute.
 In this case the name of the set refers to a previously defined node set.
 The optional attribute scale can now be used to define the scale value.
 This value scales the value determined by the load curve.
 For example,